 Treatment for Marijuana Addiction

 One of the only good things about marijuana addiction is that marijuana doesn't typically cause the intense physical withdrawal symptoms that other drugs can lead to.
 Marijuana withdrawal is also typically short, lasting only three or so days.
-Btu the temptation to return to drug use can be overwhelming, particularly in a culture that tacitly endorses marijuana addiction.
+But the temptation to return to drug use can be overwhelming, particularly in a culture that tacitly endorses marijuana addiction.

 Rehab is the single most effective option for treating your marijuana addiction.
 In rehab, you'll get relief from the peer pressure of everyday life and have the chance to pursue sobriety in a supportive, safe, drug and alcohol-free setting.
-Some of the services you can expect in rehab – services you can also pursue on your own if you're not yet ready to consider inpatient care – include:
+Some of the services you can expect in rehab – services you can also pursue on your own if you're not yet ready to consider care – include:

 - Therapy with an addiction counselor.
 In therapy, you'll explore the roots of your addiction, the ways your past experiences shape your present behavior, and novel strategies for coping with the pain of withdrawal and the challenges of ongoing cravings.
 If you have an underlying mental health condition, as many marijuana addicts do, your therapist can help you devise coping strategies for managing this challenge.